zakimjz/zakimjz.github.io/pages/courses/datamining/assign2.md

 works for 3 PCs, by adding an additional column to the matrix of eigenvectors.

-Make sue to set the seed as np.random.seed(42), so everyone will get the same results.
+Make sure to set the seed as np.random.seed(42), so everyone will get the same results.

 To compute the first two eigenvectors of the covariance matrix